certinia/orizuru-transport-rabbitmq/readme.md

 import { Handler, Publisher, Server } from '@financialforcedev/orizuru';

 // get the transport
-import { createTransport } from '@financialforcedev/orizuru-transport-rabbitmq';
+import * as transport from '@financialforcedev/orizuru-transport-rabbitmq';

 // configure the transport
 const transportConfig = {